mnickrogers/NRCPP/README.md

     std::cout << result << std::endl;
 Outputs: "is a and this is more data in-between a"

-C++ has built-in, optimized functions for finding matches in strings just as Foundation's NSString has class methods for the like, but the hope here was to expose a more customizable interface to give granular control over how, for example, special characters, numbers and spaces are considered when scanning.
+C++ has built-in, optimized functions for finding matches in strings just as Foundation's NSString has methods for the like, but the hope here was to expose a more customizable interface to give granular control over how, for example, special characters, numbers and spaces are considered when scanning.